ayushnighoskar/tech-news-website/README.md

 ## Installation-

-1.Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-2.Install the necessary dependencies using npm install.
+2. Install the necessary dependencies using npm install.
-3.Start the development server using npm start.
+3. Start the development server using npm start.
-4.Open http://localhost:3000 in your browser to view the website.
+4. Open http://localhost:3000 in your browser to view the website.

 ## Acknowledgements-